openxla/stablehlo/docs/spec_draft.md

 Performs element-wise exponential operation on `operand` tensor and produces a `result` tensor.
 For floating-point element types, it implements the `exp` operation from the IEEE-754 specification.
-For complex element types, it computes a complex form of exponential using Euler's formula, with corner cases TBD.
+For complex element types, it computes a complex exponential, with corner cases TBD.
 Numeric precision is implementation-defined.

 ### Operands